What is the Wacky Bike Ride?

 How the Wacky benefits Douglas County Schools:

 It's very simple and there is no fundraising!
-When you sign up for the Wacky, a drop down menu lets you choose a Douglas County School to help out.
-A set amount from your registration automatically goes to that school's PTO via the Douglas County Educational Foundation (DCEF).
+When you sign up for the Wacky, a set amount from your registration automatically goes to supplying brand new school supplies for students in Douglas County through the Kits for Kidz program.
 The set amount is $10 for the 45, 62, and 100 mile distances and $5 for every 6 mile registration.
 Want to give more?
 No problem!
 You can give an additional donation during registration.
-Riders may also choose the DCEF's General Fund (Fill The Gap!) if they do not have a school preference.
-Pretty painless way to raise money, right?
+Every $20.14 provides a full school supply kit for a child in any grade in Douglas County Schools.
+That's pretty awesome.
+Kits are distributed by the Douglas County Educational Foundation (DCEF).

 2014 Men's and Women's Jersey